Max-Derner/python-lessons/Lesson_00/06_logic_gates.md

 Ooops!
 Done biffed it!
 ```

+And I'm **STILL** not doing it justice!
+Make sure you read the [tutorial on match case statements](https://peps.python.org/pep-0636/).
 Have a play around with it and see what you can do!

 ### Off to the [next adventure!](./07_loops.md)